-Staycations are an amazing way to step back from the craziness of your everyday life without having to deal with the stress that comes along with travel, especially in these trying times with the whole pandemic going on.
-From staying at a hotel for a night or two in your hometown to plotting out special activities you usually wouldn’t do at home, like a full-blown spa day, it’s really just a break from your typical schedule.
+Staycations are an amazing way to step back from the craziness of your everyday life without having to deal with the stress that comes along with travel, especially during the pandemic.
+From staying at a hotel to rediscovering your hometown to plotting out home activities this fall, it’s really just a break from your typical schedule.

-Before embarking on your at-home getaway, do yourself a favor and clean and remove clutter.
-Deep clean your house or hire someone to do it for you.
-Spruce up your space and you’ll feel as though you’ve landed in a chic boutique hotel, which will make your homegrown vacation all the more realistic.
-And don’t be embarrassed about leaving yourself a discreet chocolate mint on your freshly laundered pillowcase.
-You don’t need to go crazy, but starting your staycation off with a clean slate will make for a more relaxed stay.
+Before embarking on your at-home getaway, do yourself a favor and spruce up your home.
+Clean your house or hire someone to do it for you.
+That way, you’ll feel as though you’re chilling in a luxe boutique hotel, which will make your homegrown fall vacation more realistic.
+You don’t need to go crazy, but kicking off your staycation with these activities will make for a more relaxed stay.

 Saves money: Instead of booking a vacation where you need to arrange travel and a hotel and cover all your food costs, you can easily experience a special weekend from the comfort of your home, without having to pay any gratuity charges!

 No packing bags: Forget about overpacking, or worse, underpacking.
 When you’re making the most of your time at home, you don’t need to pull out those suitcases.
-This also means that you can eat a fancy AF meal from the comfort of your everyday sweatpants and no one will hassle you about the dress code.
-Pajamas all weekend?
+This also means that you can eat a fancy AF meal from the comfort of your best sweatpants and no one will hassle you about the dress code.
+Pajamas and bathrobe all weekend?
 Sign us up.

 Flexibility: Ditch the 6 a.m. wake-up call to get on the road to beat traffic or get to the airport.
 When you’re indulging in a staycation, you make all the rules — what time you eat, where you go, and when.